kijungs/mzoom/README.md

 M-Zoom / M-Biz
 ========================
-**M-Zoom (Multidimensional Zoom)** and **M-Biz (Multidimensional Bi-directional Zoom)** are algorithms for detecting dense blocks in tensors.
+**M-Zoom (Multidimensional Zoom)** and **M-Biz (Multidimensional Bi-directional Zoom)** are algorithms for detecting dense subtensors.
 They have the following properties:
  * *scalable*: scales almost linearly with all input factors
  * *provably accurate*: provides high accuracy in real data as well as theoretical guarantees
- * *flexible*: supports high-order tensors, various density measures, multi-block detection, and size bounds
+ * *flexible*: supports high-order tensors, various density measures, multi-subtensor detection, and size bounds

 Datasets
 ========================
-The download links for the datasets used in the paper are [here](http://www.cs.cmu.edu/~kijungs/codes/mzoom/)
+The download links for the datasets used in the papers are [here](http://www.cs.cmu.edu/~kijungs/codes/mzoom/)

 Building and Running M-Zoom / M-Biz
 ========================